- Sep 10, 2018

 At Soundstripe, all of our music is royalty free, so you never have to worry about copyright issues.
 Our monthly and yearly subscriptions are particularly valuable for marketing and advertising agencies who need a highly volume of royalty free music at an affordable rate.

-With our subscription, you can use as much music as you need for as many projects as you like.
+With our subscription, you can use as much music, video and SFX as you need for as many projects as you like.
 In fact, you may want to use our music library for all of your client work or even for your own company’s corporate videos!

 With the help of Soundstripe, you can prove once and for all that corporate videos can be amazing.
 You’ll also totally impress your clients who might just start taking corporate videos more seriously themselves!